-Powerlifters and anyone looking to improve the Big 3 are always looking for ways to become more efficient and effective in the execution of the squat, bench, and deadlift.
+Anyone looking to improve the “Big 3” (i.e. the squat, bench, and deadlift) are always looking for ways to become more efficient and effective in these exercises.
 Sometimes a simple cue can make this happen.
-Throughout my years as an educator, athlete, and coach, I have encountered some of the same technical faults when it comes to the Big 3, especially amongst novice lifters.
+Throughout my years as an educator, athlete, and coach, I have encountered some of the same technical faults when it comes to the Big 3, especially amongst novices.
 Here are some of my “go-to” cues to instantly improve form and effectiveness on the power lifts.

 “Fix your feet to fix your back”– During the conventional deadlift set up, many coaches and trainers will use say to “engage the lats” or “squeeze their shoulder blades together”.
 This helps to combat the dreaded cat-back from occurring and make the initial pull off the floor safe and effective.
 I’ve seen it time and time again.
 A coach (or fellow lifting partner) tells someone this cue, the person consciously attempts to engage their lats and upper back only to look like a candy cane upon the pull.

 Assuming the weight is not too heavy, often I will point to the feet first.
 If the stance is too wide, it will forces the arms outside of the shoulders.
 This makes engaging the upper back and lats incredibly more difficult, especially when the upper back may not be as developed.
 In this case, bringing the stance in slightly (generally speaking hip-width, sometimes a smidge closer) will allow one to actively engage more of their lats and set their upper back.
 From here, now one can effectively stay tight and initiate the movement without looking like a candy cane.